Amber-Pittman/node-db4-guided/LectureNotes.md

     * While you could do a new migration for each table, but normally you should think of migration in terms of changes to your database over time instead of tables.
 Each migration file represents a chunk of time.

         * During a specific period of time, you'd put all your data into one migration.
 Then, when you come back later, you'd create a new migration file.

+3. Create the Animal table.

+    * The animal table needs an ID, name, and species id.

+    * Go back to your migration file (the initial.js file).

+    * Inside the up function, create the new table.

+    * Create the id column.

+    * Create the name column.
+We do want to make this one unique, because you can't really have 2 animal types with the same name.
+That would result in a data anomaly.

+    * The species id column is a little tricky.
+It's a foreign key pointing to the species table.
+Foreign keys have to be the same data type as the primary keys they're pointing at, which is going to be an integer.

+        * To actually create that foreign key, use references.
+Give references the id column then use inTable and select the species table.
+That creates the relationship for us.

+    * Add the animals table to our down function to destroy it if it exists.

+    ```
+    exports.up = async function(knex) {
+        await knex.schema.createTable("zoos", (table) => {
+            table.increments("id")
+            table.text("name").notNull()
+            table.text("address").notNull().unique()
+        })

+        await knex.schema.createTable("animals", (table) => {
+            table.increments("id")
+            table.text("name").notNull().unique()
+            table.integer("species_id").references("id").inTable("species").notNull().unique()
+        })
+    }

+    exports.down = async function(knex) {
+        await knex.schema.dropTableIfExists("animals")
+        await knex.schema.dropTableIfExists("zoos")
+    }
+    ```